agentcontest/massim_2020/docs/scenario.md

 ## Environment

 The environment is a rectangular grid.
 The dimensions are not known to the agents.
+Agents only perceive positions relative to their own.
+The x-axis goes from left to right (or eastwards) and the y-axis from top to bottom (southwards).

 ### Things